dylanneild/nio-http/README.md

 ### Requirements

 * Java 7
+* Apache Ant for command line building
-* Eclipse for build environment
+* Eclipse or IDEA (or the IDEA of your choice) for development

 ### Can I help?